 See also FAQ10 on lower age limits for the DASS.

-For the latest list of translations, please see the Translations page.
+For the list of DASS/DASS21 translations, please see the DASS Translations page.

-Several of the existing translations (e.g., Spanish, Chinese, Arabic) contain references to papers describing the translation and validation process, that might be useful to those planning new translations.
+Several of the existing translations (e.g., Spanish, Chinese, Arabic) contain references to papers describing the translation and validation process, which might be useful to those planning new translations.

 Yes it is certainly both possible and sensible to add (or average) the three DASS scores together to produce a composite measure of negative emotional symptoms.